MrLar/AzurLaneData/docs/common.md

 |   8   |   SS    |              Equippable by SS and SSV               |
 |   9   | Cruiser |               Equippable by CL and CA               |
 |  10   |   IX    |           Equippable by IXs, IXv and IXm            |

+Note: The type of the augment should be ignored for the purpose of equippability if `limit` of the augment is non-zero.

 # Stat Keys